yarnmengnus/tp/docs/DeveloperGuide.md

     - `equals(Object other)`: Compares two `TaskStatusPredicate` objects for equality.
     - `toString()`: Returns a string representation of the `TaskStatusPredicate`.

+### `TaskRecurringTypePredicate` <a name="taskrecurringtypepredicate"></a>
+- Purpose: Represents the RecurringType predicate.
+It contains a `RecurringType`, whose value is determined by the user input.
+- Key Methods:
+    - `getRecurringType()`: Returns the `RecurringType` predicate.
+    - `test(Task task)`: Returns true if given Task has the same `RecurringType` as the predicate.
+    - `equals(Object other)`: Compares two `TaskRecurringTypePredicate` objects for equality.
+    - `toString()`: Returns a string representation of the `TaskRecurringTypePredicate`.

+### `CombinedPredicate` <a name="combinedpredicate"></a>
+- Purpose: Represents the combination of multiple predicates.
+It contains an `ArrayList<Predicate<Task>>`, which contains the predicates it considers.
+- Key Methods:
+    - `test(Task task)`: Returns true if given Task fulfills all the predicates in the ArrayList of predicates.
+    - `equals(Object other)`: Compares two `CombinedPredicate` objects for equality.
+    - `toString()`: Returns a string representation of the `CombinedPredicate`.

 ### Usage <a name="usage"></a>
 To use the `FilterCommand` in the ProfPlan application, you can execute the following steps:

-1. Enter the "filter" command followed by "d/", "p/" or "s/", for DueDate, Priority and Status respectively.
+1. Enter the "filter" command followed by "d/", "p/", "s/" and/or "recur/", for DueDate, Priority, Status and RecurringType respectively.
 Then, input the value of predicate, which must follow the formats of the criteria:
     - DueDate: a date in the format dd-MM-yyyy
     - Priority: an Integer from 1 to 10 inclusive
     - Status: "done" or "undone
-For example, "filter d/01-01-2023" filters for tasks before and on 01-01-2023.
+    - RecurringType: "none", "daily", "weekly", "monthly", or "semesterly" For example, "filter d/01-01-2023 s/undone" filters for tasks before and on 01-01-2023 that are undone.

-2. The `FilterCommand` will filter the task list in the model according to the predicate applied.
+2. The `FilterCommand` will filter the task list in the model according to the predicate(s) applied.

 3. The application will provide feedback, indicating the successful filtering, and display the relevant tasks.

-## Displaying help for commands
+## Help for Commands feature

-The listing details mechanism is facilitated by a the `HelpCommandParser` class, which implements the `Parser` interface.
+The detail listing mechanism is facilitated by the `HelpCommandParser` class, which implements the `Parser` interface.
 This `HelpCommandParser` overrides the `parse()` method in `Parser` and creates either an empty `HelpCommand`, or a `HelpCommand` with a `COMMAND_WORD` as a String.
 For example `help` or `help delete`.

-Hence, this will be facicilitated by overloading the constructor in `HelpCommand` to either create and empty `HelpCommand` or a `HelpCommand` with a `COMMAND_WORD`:
+Hence, this will be facilitated by overloading the constructor in `HelpCommand` to either create an empty `HelpCommand`, or a `HelpCommand` with a `COMMAND_WORD`:
-* When an empty `HelpCommand` executes `execute()`, a`CommandResult` with `MESSAGE_USAGE` of all commands will be created.
+* When an empty `HelpCommand` executes `execute()`, a `CommandResult` with `MESSAGE_USAGE` of all commands will be created.
-* When a `HelpCommand` with a `COMMAND_WORD` executes `execute()`, a`CommandResult` with the `MESSAGE_DETAIL` of the `Command` specified by the `COMMAND_WORD` will be created.
+* When a `HelpCommand` with a `COMMAND_WORD` executes `execute()`, a `CommandResult` with the `MESSAGE_DETAIL` of the `Command` specified by the `COMMAND_WORD` will be created.

-The following activity diagram shows how the help command works:
+The following activity diagram shows how the Help Command works:

 ![HelpActivityDiagram](images/HelpActivity.png)